 Session persistence can forward requests from the same IP to the same real server.
 By default, a CLB instance will route requests to different real servers for load balancing; however, you can use session persistence to route requests from a specified user to the same real server, so that some applications that need to hold their session (such as shopping cart) can run properly.

-Layer-4 protocols (TCP/UDP) supports source IP-based session persistence.
+Layer-4 protocols (TCP/UDP) support source IP-based session persistence.
 The session persistence duration can be set to any integer between 30 and 3600 seconds.
-If the time threshold is exceeded and the session has no new request, the connection will be disconnected.
+If the time threshold is exceeded and the session has no new request, the session persistence will end.
 Session persistence is subject to the load balancing mode:

 Layer-7 protocols (HTTP/HTTPS) supports session persistence based on cookie insertion (CLB inserts the cookie into the client).
 The session persistence duration can be set to any value between 30 and 3600 seconds.
 Session persistence is subject to the load balancing mode:

 Currently, HTTP connection timeout period (

 keepalive_timeout) is 75s by default.
 If you want to adjust it, please enable custom configuration.
 If the threshold is exceeded and the session has no data transmission, the connection will be disconnected.